saucelabs/sauce-school/tools/site/SeleniumJS/Module2_SeleniumJS.md

 *   Use NodeJS along with npm to run local tests and manage dependencies on your machine
-*   Understand that good tests are atomic: They have test grouped by functionality and are named descriptively.
-Good tests also use test runners, and are maintained in version control systems
+*   Understand that good tests are atomic: They have test grouped by functionality and are named descriptively Good tests also use test runners, and are maintained in version control systems
 *   Create and maintain a project folder with your test suite & dependencies, with separate folders for page and test classes
 *   Be able to define a test strategy and use a testing strategy like BDD and TDD to create test cases
 *   Use the browser dev tools console to test locators on the page using elements such as class, id, XPath, and more